-Hartsook helps nonprofit organizations grow philanthropy through creative fundraising counsel while maintaining the highest standards of excellence and ethical practice.
+Hartsook helps nonprofit organizations unleash The Power of Philanthropy™ through creative fundraising counsel while maintaining the highest standards of excellence and ethical practice.

 We strive to continually expand nonprofit organizations’ capacity to unleash the Power of Philanthropy.

 We help nonprofit organizations harness the Power of Philanthropy through smart counsel and superior strategies that help their donors, volunteers and employees fulfill their dreams.

 - Exemplary client service